 Start.
-As a game of placement only, with no movement or capture, the board starts empty.
+The board starts empty.
+This a game of placement only, with no movement or capture.

 Object.
 To be the first to make a troika – that is, a line of three pawns of your own colour in a row, whether horizontal, vertical, or diagonal.
 They need not be adjacent, but may be any distance apart and lying at any angle relative to the board.
 For example, this illustration shows Black winning with the line 8-12-10.